-The determination of an Africa CET structure requires careful coordination among African countries and the need to balance GDP, welfare, intra-African trade and possibly other priority objectives, such as public There might be a need to renounce some of the intra-African gains brought about by the AfCFTA implementation to ensure WTO-compliance of the African CET.

-revenues or industrial policy.
+The determination of an Africa CET structure requires careful coordination among African countries and the need to balance GDP, welfare, intra-African trade and possibly other priority objectives, such as public revenues or industrial policy.
 Each of the four scenarios considered in the analysis has its own advantages and drawbacks.
 Moreover, outcomes would vary greatly across countries.
 Harmonizing CET within the continent inevitably implies sovereignty sharing of the countries and requires hard compromises in the best interest of Africa's development and people.